Results Natural site to discover Saint-Claude

 Description of the hike.
 Hiking time: 4 hours, rated easy.
 Elevation gain: 500 m.
 Guadeloupe boasts over 300 km of hiking trails (called Traces in Guadeloupe), but the climb to La Soufrière is one of the must-do's: visiting an active volcano is something you can't do every day, so you might as well make the most of the opportunity.

 Respect nature: the entire circuit is located in the heart of the Guadeloupe National Park.
 If you want everyone to be able to enjoy this exceptional place, please respect the prohibitions: don't go off the trail, respect the signs, don't take shortcuts around bends (they damage the vegetation and lead to landslides), don't pick up anything and don't leave anything behind, not even a banana peel!
-There are no garbage cans on the trail or even in the parking lot, so take all your garbage with you.
+There are no garbage cans on the trail or even in the parking lot, so bring all your garbage with you.

 For up-to-the-minute information on the trail: www.guadeloupe-parcnational.fr (Randonner section).
 The randoguadeloupe.gp website is also very useful.
 It offers detailed hiking itineraries (difficulty level, itinerary to follow, dynamic cartography, GPS tracks and 3D navigation) and is regularly updated by Park staff, particularly on trail practicability.